lwjglgamedev/zvk/README.md

 # Vulkan graphics programming in Zig

+> [!NOTE]
+> WORK IN PROGRESS.
+Only source code is available by now.

 This [online book](bookcontents/) will introduce the main concepts required to write graphics games or any other applications using [Vulkan](https://www.khronos.org/vulkan/) in [Zig](https://ziglang.org).

 This book is the result of my self learning language, that I think it may help the community.